You Made it!

 The Snapshot Method

-If I jumped on a plane to come and spend the day with you and just followed you around like a puppy, I could EASILY write 10-15 unique posts by capturing all little moments.
+If I followed you around for the day, I could EASILY write 10-15 unique posts just by capturing all the little moments.

 Think about your day today - what are all the things you're doing?

-Hide in the bathroom while your CEO hunts you down.
+• Hiding in the bathroom because your CFO is hunting you down.

-Within each of those activities is content gold (ok maybe not the last one)!
+Within each of those activities is content gold (even the last one).

 The key to finding that gold is to document in the moment.